cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

       blobs".
 use_cases: ""
 guidelines: >-
+  ### Content guidelines

   * Headings

-    * Half-width and third-width link blobs: 45 characters max.
+    * 50/50 and 33/33/33 text components: 45 characters max.
 25 characters max is preferred, which renders as one line at max column width.
     * 25/75 image and text component: 60 characters or less, ideally rendering as one line.
   * Descriptions

     *  Do not use info unit groups for multiple paragraphs of copy.
 Copy should be succinct.
-    * Half-width link blobs: 100-250 characters max
+    * 50/50 text components: 100-250 characters max
-    * Third-width link blobs: 90-150 characters max
+    * 33/33/33 text components: 90-150 characters max
     * 25/75 image and text component: 275 characters max.
   * Call to action

-    * Half-width link blobs: 40 characters max
+    * 50/50 text components: 40 characters max
-    * Third-width link blobs: 30 characters max
+    * 33/33/33 text components: 30 characters max
     * 25/75 image and text component: 65 characters max.
     * Follow [link guidelines](https://cfpb.github.io/design-system/components/links).
   * When these components are featured together (which is ideal), the amount of content in each component should be as close to the same number of total lines as possible.

-    * For half-width link blobs, one or two lines different is ok
+    * For 50/50 text components, one or two lines different is ok
-    * For third-width link blobs, a difference of one line is ok
+    * For 33/33/33 text components, a difference of one line is ok
 behavior: >-
-  ### Half-width link blob
+  ### 50/50 components

+  Both the image and text and text-only components behave similarly.
+The text-only component is shown here.

   | Above 600 px                                                           | Below 601 px                                                           |